cachrisman/salesforce-node-client/README.md

 	- Declaring your application in Salesforce
 	- Configuring and instantiating the client
 	- Authenticating
-	- Interacting with Force.com data
+	- Interacting with Salesforce data
 	- Interacting with Apex REST resources
 - [Changelog](#changelog)
+  - v2.0.0

 # About
-Node.js client library for Salesforce Force.com services.
+Node.js client library for the Salesforce Platform.

-This library provides access to 2 main Force.com services:
+This library provides access to the following Salesforce Platform services:
 - Authentication through OAuth 2.0
-- Data through Force.com REST APIs
+- Data through Salesforce Platform REST APIs
+- Apex REST resources

 This client is provided “as is“ without any warranty or support.
 Salesforce does not officially endorse it.